umstek/evening/README.md

 Pretty basic OSINT/data gathering userscript.

-Currently only supports collecting twitter followers/following data, as you manually scroll.
+Currently only supports collecting twitter UserCell data, as you manually scroll.

+- Followers
+- Following
+- Retweeters (For reposts excluding quote reposts)
+- Likers (only your tweets)

 Pressing "print" will log them to the console.

 ## Development